 Repeat row 2 for the remainder of the blanket.

-Here’s how I did my color changes: 6 rows Indigo, 10 rows Baby Grey, 1 row of Dark Jade, 3 rows of Baby Grey, 6 rows of Indigo, 3 rows of Baby Grey, 1 row of Dark Jade, 10 rows of Baby Grey, 1 row of Jade, 3 rows of Baby Grey, Repeat.
+Here’s how I did my color changes: 6 rows Indigo, *10 rows Baby Grey, 1 row of Dark Jade, 3 rows of Baby Grey, 6 rows of Indigo, 3 rows of Baby Grey, 1 row of Dark Jade.
+Repeat from * four times, then end the blanket with 10 rows Baby Grey and 6 rows Indigo.

 To change color, when you reach the end of the row, insert your hook as normal for the last DC, but instead of pulling through with the same color, pull through with the new color.
 Then chain one and proceed as normal.